-MENU OF INVESTMENT OPPORTUNITIES
+MENU OF INVESTMENT OPPORTUNITIES - LEVERAGED PROGRAMMING

-A. Travel Oregon will develop a list or "menu" of pre-vetted programming and investment strategies that are shown to demonstrate clear benefit for the region and the state.
-Travel Oregon will collaborate with RDMOs to improve this list so that regionally specific strategies as they pertain to sales, marketing, development, and industry and visitors services are sourced locally.
-RDMOs will have autonomy to choose which individual strategies to invest in, but it is encouraged that a minimum of 30 percent of total budget be spent on these collaborative investment strategies.

-B. No additional metrics are required when regional entities use their RCTP funds to partner directly with Travel Oregon as the metrics are already included in Travel Oregon's Strategic Plan.

-C. Multi-regional marketing efforts are strongly encouraged.
+- A. Travel Oregon will develop a list or "menu" of pre-vetted programming and investment strategies that are shown to demonstrate clear benefit for the region and the state.
+Travel Oregon will collaborate with RDMOs to improve this list so that regionally specific strategies as they pertain to sales, marketing, development, and industry and visitors' services are sourced locally.
+RD-MOs will have autonomy to choose which individual strategies to invest in, but it is the expectation of Travel Oregon that a minimum of 20 percent of total budget be spent on these collaborative investment strategies. - B. No additional metrics are required when regional entities use their RCTP funds to partner directly with Travel Oregon as the metrics are already included in Travel Oregon's Strategic Plan. - C. Multi-regional marketing efforts are strongly encouraged.
 Regions may achieve stronger results by combining resources with other regions.
-Travel Oregon encourages regional entities to use the multi-regional approach as appropriate in order to leverage resources.

-D. Regional partners have expressed great interest in having Travel Oregon facilitate gatherings to explore multiregional opportunities and specific competencies necessary to compete in the marketplace.
-Therefore, 1.
-Travel Oregon staff will convene regions collectively to explore multi-regional cooperative opportunities including cooperative marketing opportunities with Travel Oregon.

-2. Travel Oregon will convene regions collectively to pursue timely professional development conversations regarding earned media, social programming, media planning, etc.
+Travel Oregon encourages regional entities to use the multi-regional approach as appropriate to leverage resources. - D. Regional partners have expressed great interest in having Travel Oregon facilitate gatherings to explore multiregional opportunities and specific competencies necessary to compete in the marketplace.
+Therefore, - 1.
+Travel Oregon staff will convene regions collectively to explore multi-regional cooperative opportunities including cooperative marketing opportunities with Travel Oregon. - 2.
+Travel Oregon will convene regions collectively to pursue timely professional development conversations regarding earned media, social programming, media planning, etc.

-3. Travel Oregon staff will work internally and with the regions to develop a menu of Travel Oregon programs where the regions can propose to invest their allocated RCTP funds.

-4. Travel Oregon staff will provide planning timelines, media plans and other information necessary to develop regional RCTP plans in a timely manner.

-5. The timeline for presenting RCTP plans will be clearly communicated, therefore allowing Travel Oregon staff to work with each region to identify and agree upon appropriate ROI metrics, allow each region time to prepare their plans to meet those metrics, and to negotiate elements of the regions' RCTP plans prior to the plans going to the OTC for adoption.

-E. RCTP funds cannot be spent to market any destination outside of Oregon.
-However, in the case of a region that may be involved with a joint marketing campaign with destinations in a bordering state, RCTP funds may pay for the relative share of the Oregon regions participation in that campaign.

-F. The OTC encourages the use of RCTP funds to leverage Travel Oregon's programs and target markets.
+- 3. Travel Oregon staff will work internally and with the regions to develop a menu of Travel Oregon programs where the regions can propose to invest their allocated RCTP funds. - 4.
+Travel Oregon staff will provide planning timelines, media plans and other information necessary to develop regional RCTP plans in a timely manner. - 5.
+The timeline for presenting RCTP plans will be clearly communicated, therefore allowing Travel Oregon staff to work with each region to identify and agree upon appropriate ROI metrics, allow each region time to prepare their plans to meet those metrics, and to negotiate elements of the regions' RCTP plans prior to the plans going to the OTC for adoption. - E. RCTP funds cannot be spent to market any destination outside of Oregon.
+However, in the case of a region that may be involved with a joint marketing campaign with destinations in a bordering state, RCTP funds may pay for the relative share of the Oregon regions participation in that campaign. - F. The OTC encourages the use of RCTP funds to leverage Travel Oregon's programs and target markets.
 A list of those programs is found in Travel Oregon's Strategic Plan: industry.traveloregon.com.
+RDMO's are encouraged to reference Travel Oregon's publicly available draft strategic plan, survey reports, and other materials found on Travel Oregon's industry website to help achieve alignment between regional and statewide initiatives, programming, and priorities.